CryptOracle: A Modular Framework to Characterize Fully Homomorphic Encryption: Background and Motivation

 \begin{itemize} \item \textbf{Add}: Given ciphertexts $\llbracket \mathbf{m}_1 \rrbracket$ and $\llbracket \mathbf{m}_2 \rrbracket$, produce $\llbracket \mathbf{m}_1 + \mathbf{m}_2 \rrbracket$, where the addition is performed component-wise over $\mathbb{C}$. \item \textbf{Mult}: Given ciphertexts $\llbracket \mathbf{m}_1 \rrbracket$ and $\llbracket \mathbf{m}_2 \rrbracket$, produce $\llbracket \mathbf{m}_1 \circ \mathbf{m}_2 \rrbracket$, where $\circ$ denotes element-wise multiplication. \item \textbf{Rotate}: For a ciphertext $\llbracket \mathbf{m} \rrbracket$ and an integer $k$, compute $\llbracket \phi_k(\mathbf{m}) \rrbracket$, where $\phi_k$ cyclically rotates the vector by $k$ positions.
 For example, when $k = 1$: $\mathbf{x} = (x_0, x_1, \ldots, x_{n-2}, x_{n-1})$, and $\phi_1(\mathbf{x}) = (x_{n-1}, x_0, \ldots, x_{n-3}, x_{n-2})$. \end{itemize}

 CKKS leverages the Number Theoretic Transform (NTT) to accelerate polynomial multiplication: once mapped to the NTT domain, the operation reduces to a point-wise product, reducing the computational complexity from $\mathcal{O}(N^2)$ to $\mathcal{O}(N \log N)$.

 Each homomorphic multiplication amplifies the accumulated noise and simultaneously scales the plaintext.
 To curb this noise growth, the ciphertext is rescaled by dividing it by its last modulus prime $q_L$~\cite{cheon2018full}: \( \text{Rescale}(\text{ct}) \rightarrow \text{ct}' = \text{ct}/q_L \mod Q' \), where \( Q' = Q/q_L \).
-After several such multiply–rescale rounds, the remaining modulus eventually becomes too small to accommodate further multiplications, which caps the achievable circuit depth.
-Because CKKS does not natively support non-linear functions such as ReLU, computations rely on polynomial approximations, which typically demand a substantial multiplicative depth\cite{lee2023precise}.
+After several multiply–rescale rounds, the remaining modulus eventually becomes too small to accommodate further multiplications, capping the achievable circuit depth.
+Because CKKS does not natively support nonlinear functions (e.g. ReLU), computations rely on polynomial approximations, which typically demand a substantial multiplicative depth\cite{lee2023precise}.
 To permit computations of arbitrary depth, CKKS employs \emph{bootstrapping}\cite{gentry2009fully}.
 This procedure homomorphically evaluates the decryption followed by the re-encryption of a ciphertext, thereby resetting its noise budget and restoring both its modulus and available multiplicative depth.
 Consequently, encrypted data can undergo an unlimited sequence of operations while still producing correct results.
 Bootstrapping is indispensable, yet it remains computationally intensive and consumes several levels of the ciphertext modulus.
-State-of-the-art implementations accelerate bootstrapping through homomorphic FFTs and polynomial approximations\cite{cheon2018bootstrapping}, making it the focus of ongoing research in both hardware and algorithmic optimizations.
+State-of-the-art implementations accelerate bootstrapping through FFTs and polynomial approximations\cite{cheon2018bootstrapping}, making it the focus of ongoing research in hardware and algorithmic optimizations.